DIRACGrid/DIRAC/docs/source/UserGuide/GettingStarted/InstallingClient/index.rst

 ==================================

 The DIRAC client installation procedure consists of few steps.
-You can do these steps as any user, there's no need to be root.
+You can do these steps as any user without the need to be root.

-A DIRAC client installation (and a server too) is fully in user space, and in fact, it's all in one directory.
-Which means that on a same machine you can have several client (or server even) installed.
+A DIRAC client installation (and a server too) is fully in user space, and in fact, it's all in one directory, which means that on the same machine you can have several client(s) (or even server(s)) installed.

 If you want to create a shared client installation, you can do it by simply giving (UNIX) access to the directory where the client is installed.